Empirical priors for prediction in sparse high-dimensional linear regression: Asymptotic properties

-where $Q_n$ is the empirical distribution corresponding to the observed covariate values, i.e., the rows of $X$.
-Then the following theorem establishes the posterior concentration rate relative to the prediction-focused metric $h(\beta^\star, \beta)$.
+where $Q_n$ is the empirical distribution of those $p$-vectors that fill the rows of $X$.
+Then the following theorem establishes the asymptotic concentration rate of the proposed empirical Bayes posterior relative to the prediction-focused metric $h(\beta^\star, \beta)$.

-\begin{thm} Let $s^\star$ be a sequence with $s^\star = o(n)$.
-Then for the empirical Bayes posterior distribution $\Pi^n$ as defined above, there exists a constant $M > 0$ such that
+\begin{thm} Let $\Pi^n$ be the empirical Bayes posterior defined in \eqref{eq:update}, and let $s^\star$ be a sequence such that \eqref{eq:standing} holds.
+Then there exists constants $G,M > 0$ such that

-where $\eps_n^2 = n^{-1} s^\star \log(p / s^\star)$. \end{thm}
+where $\eps_n^2 = n^{-1} s^\star \log (p/s^\star) \to 0$. \end{thm}